top of page

 PRESCHOOL SPECIAL EDUCATION

-The Little Class Program is designed to meet the needs of preschool students who require a small language based special education classroom environment.
+The Little Class Program is designed to meet the needs of preschool students who require a small language-based special education classroom environment.
 The classrooms are structured and teacher directed in a nurturing and supportive atmosphere.
-Classes are staffed by a certified special education teacher and two certified teacher assistants.
-Speech therapy, occupational therapy, physical therapy, and social work services are provided as mandated.
-The Little Class Program also provides the following services and programs; yoga, nature therapy, music therapy as well as parent support groups.
-Children participate in daily gross motor activities in either our indoor gym or in one of our two outdoor playgrounds.
-The Little Class Program, which is housed in a Montessori Preschool building, allows our children to play with children from Montessori classrooms in the gym and playground, allowing for multiple mainstream opportunities.
-Contact: Anne Doherty at 914.693.7677.
+Children participate in daily gross motor activities in either our indoor gym or on one of our outdoor playgrounds.
+Classes are staffed by a certified special education teacher and two teacher assistants.
+Speech therapy, occupational therapy, physical therapy, and social work services are provided as mandated by each child's IEP.

 SPECIAL EDUCATION ITINERANT TEACHER (SEIT)